Return to Main Page

 Books

 The Tragic Sense of Life: Ernst Haeckel and the Struggle over Evolutionary Thought.
-University of Chicago Press, 2008 (580 pp.).
-Sample chapters: Preface & Chapter 1; Chapter 10.
+University of Chicago Press, 2008; paperback, 2009 (580 pp.).
+Winner of the University of Chicago Press's Laing Prize.
+Sample chapters: Preface & Chapter 1.
+(Reviews)

 The Romantic Conception of Life: Science and Philosophy in the Age of Goethe.
 University of Chicago Press, 2002; paperback, 2004 (606 pp.).
 Winner of the University of Chicago Press’s Laing Prize.